On Consistency of Finite Difference Approximations to the Navier-Stokes Equations: Three Difference Approximations to the Navier--Stokes Equations

 In the case of FDA 1, the S-polynomial (\ref{S-poly}) is expressed in terms of the difference polynomials in (\ref{FDA}) as follows

 The summands in the right-hand side of (\ref{S-poly_1}) have distinct leading terms, and thus cannot be cancelled out.
 Furthermore, every summand implies a differential consequence of the corresponding equation in the system (\ref{ins}).
-Hence, by Corollary~\ref{corollary}, the S-polynomial (\ref{S-poly}) implies, in the continuous limit, an algebraic-differential consequence of (\ref{ins}).
+Hence, by Corollary~\ref{corollary}, the $S-$polynomial (\ref{S-poly}) implies, in the continuous limit, an algebraic-differential consequence of (\ref{ins}).

-Consider now an element of the form (\ref{member}) in the ideal $[\tilde{F}]\subset {\cR}$ generated by the difference polynomials appearing in FDA 1.
-If cancellation occurs in $\tilde{p}$ among the leading terms, then the sum in (\ref{member}) can be rewritten by means of the right-hand side of (\ref{S-poly_1}) so that cancellation of the leading terms cannot occur (cf.\,\cite{CLO'07},Ch.2,\S\,6,Th.6).
+Consider now an element $\tilde{p}$ of the form (\ref{member}) in the ideal $[\tilde{F}]\subset {\cR}$ generated by the difference polynomials appearing in FDA 1.
+If cancellation occurs in $\tilde{p}$ among the leading terms, then the sum in (\ref{member}) can be rewritten by means of the right-hand side of (\ref{S-poly_1}) so that cancellation of the leading terms cannot occur (cf.\,\cite{CLO'07}, Ch.2, \S\,6, Th.6).
+Furthermore, the $S-$polynomial (\ref{S-poly_1}) reduces to zero modulo (\ref{FDA}) if one applies appropriate backshift operators to (\ref{FDA}).
 Consequently, $\tilde{p}$ implies an element in $[F]$.
-This proves s-consistency of FDA 1.
+This proves $s-$consistency of FDA 1.

-In the case of FDAs 2 and 3, the corresponding S-polynomial in addition to the expression shown in right-hand side of (\ref{S-poly_1}) has extra and rather cumbersome polynomial additive which we denote by $\Delta_2$ and $\Delta_3$, respectively.
+In the case of FDAs 2 and 3, the corresponding S-polynomial in addition to an expression similar to the right-hand side of (\ref{S-poly_1}), i.e. linear in $e_1,e_2,e_3,e_4$, has extra polynomial additive which we denote by $\Delta_2$ and $\Delta_3$, respectively.
 In the continuous limit, $\Delta_2=0$ implies

 $\Delta_3$ is given by

 Clearly, the explicitly written terms of $\Delta_3$ in the continuous limit imply an element in the differential ideal $[F]$.
 Further, $\Delta'_3=0$ implies PDE

 The both of obtained differential equations do not follow from the Navier--Stokes equations that can easily be verified\footnote{The Maple library implementing the differential Thomas decomposition~\cite{DThomas} is capable of making Janet reduction of a differential polynomial modulo a nonlinear system of PDEs.
 The library is free download from {\tt http://wwwb.math.rwth-aachen.de/thomasdecomposition/index.php}} by using the Janet reduction of their left-hand sides modulo the system of polynomials in (\ref{ins}).
 Therefore, FDAs 2 and 3 are not strongly consistent. $\Box$ \end{proof} >From Theorem \ref{th:s-cons}, we immediately conclude: \begin{corollary} A difference standard basis $G$ of the ideal $[\tilde{F}]$ generated by the set (\ref{FDA}) for FDA 1 satisfies the condition (\ref{cons-gb}). \end{corollary}